Using Docker Compose: Managing Multiple Local Containers

 Creating The Node Server

-Create a project directory named visits
+Create a project directory named visits,

 mkdir visits